agda/agda/HACKING.md

     This should *not* be enabled in declarative build environments like Nix or Guix.
     Default: off.

+* `version-with-hash`

+    Suffix version information with the Git commit hash when available.
+    A `-dirty` marker is also included if tracked files have uncommitted changes.
+    Default: off, but on for builds using the Makefile.

 Hint: You can set these flags as follows:

 * Cabal-install: use the `-f` argument: